(Updated Guide) Sinusitis VA Rating and Disability Compensation

 4. Sphenoid (affecting behind the eyes, the top of the head, and the neck)

-VA ratings for sinusitis are based on the severity and frequency of episodes, need for surgery, and impact on daily life.
+The General Rating Formula for sinusitis VA ratings is based on the severity and frequency of episodes, need for antibiotic treatment or surgery, and impact on daily life.

 0% Rating: Assigned when sinusitis is detected by X-ray but causes no symptoms.
 This sinusitis VA rating is non-compensable, meaning the veteran is recognized as having the condition, but it does not warrant monthly compensation.